Amanda Blanc: Career

 Blanc was the first woman to chair the ABI, and was previously chair of the ABI General Insurance committee.
 She was the first woman to chair the Insurance Fraud Bureau and served as president of the Chartered Insurance Institute.
 In April 2020 Blanc was asked by the Government to lead a review into the 2019 floods.
 The report was published in November 2020.

 On 17 March 2021, Blanc was appointed HM Treasury's Women in Finance Champion, succeeding Dame Jayne-Anne Gadhia.
-As part of the role, she was tasked with promoting the UK government's Women in Finance Charter, which aimed to boost gender diversity across UK financial services.
+In this role, she promoted the UK government’s Women in Finance Charter, aimed at improving gender diversity across the financial services sector.
+During her tenure, senior female representation in the industry increased from 32% to 36%.
+After five years in the role, Blanc stepped down in December 2025.

 On 11 November 2021, Blanc joined the Geneva Association as a new board member, one of only two women on the board of directors of the insurance industry think tank.

 In February 2022, she was appointed to UK Prime Minister Boris Johnson's new Business Council, advising the government on matters such as recovery from COVID-19 and unlocking global investment.
 On 25 April 2022, she was announced as co-chair of the UK Transition Plan Taskforce to develop the "gold standard" for UK firms’ climate transition plans.

 On 1 September 2022, Amanda joined the board of energy company BP as a non-executive director, and in April 2024 was appointed senior independent director at BP plc.
 She is also a member of BP plc's Remuneration Committee and People and Governance Committee.

 Speaking at a House of Commons Treasury Select Committee inquiry in December 2023, in the context of a discussion about senior role hiring, Blanc said "There is no non-diverse hire at Aviva without it being signed off by me and the chief people officer, not because I do not trust my team, but because I want to make sure that the process followed for that recruitment has been diverse, has been properly done, and is not just a phone call to a mate to say, ‘Would you like a job?
 Pop up and we will fix it up for you’."

-In December 2024, Elon Musk publicly labelled "people like Blanc" as racist, in response to comments she had made a year prior regarding the recruitment of ‘non-diverse’ candidates at Aviva.